 Process Recording: The process recording is a required verbatim account of the verbal and non-verbal communication between the client and the social work student.
 It includes content about the students' feelings and thoughts regarding the interaction with the client and the supervisor's comments and suggestions.
-One process recording per week (at a minimum) is required and will be reviewed regularly by the field supervisor and as requested by the field liaison.
+Nine process recording per semester (at a minimum) is required and will be reviewed regularly by the field supervisor and as requested by the field liaison.
+Students are encouraged to write a process recording on each competency their spring semester.

 Portfolio: This is a binder where the student keeps all relevant materials related to the field placement and field seminar material.
-It should hold, at minimum, weekly process recordings, journals assignments, time sheets and a biopsychosocial assessment completed by the end of the year.
+It should hold, at minimum, weekly process recordings, journal assignments, time sheets and a biopsychosocial assessment completed by the end of the year.
 It is the student's responsibility to have the materials available for review by the field liaison.